 Are you wondering whether workers’ comp lets you choose your doctor after getting hurt at work in New York?
-The rules can change depending on your job, your employer’s insurance, and how long it’s been since your first appointment.
-Making the wrong move could put your medical care or your benefits at risk.
+The rules can change depending on your job, your employer’s insurance while at work, and how long it’s been since your first appointment.
+Making the wrong move when navigating workers’ comp choose doctor options could put your medical care or benefits at risk.

 A workers’ comp lawyer can explain your options, help you find a Board-approved doctor, and push back if the insurance company tries to limit your care.